sleak-lbl/weekly-emails/items/nugmtg.md

 ### NUG Meeting Slides and Livestream Available

-Today's NERSC User Group Annual Meeting was livestreamed today.
+Last Monday's NERSC User Group Annual Meeting was livestreamed.
 If you missed part of the meeting or wanted to take a look at some of it, you can peruse the slides or watch the recorded livestream.